echolinr/echolinr.github.io/projects/usgs-ug.md

 # User Guide

+Here are the key functions of this website.

 ## QuickStart
-When you open the website for the first time (or refresh the page), some regions on map are highlighted with radius and color.
+When you open the website for the first time (or refresh the page), some regions on map are highlighted with radius in red color.
 Click a point of your interest, it fetches data and zooms in to show forecast in the selected region.

 ![logo](media/usgs.png)